iChoake/generative-nfts/README.md

 ## Additional

 Slug naming can be enalbed in the `ExportCanvas` function under `utils.js`.
+Also, this script uses Chirag Mehta's Name-That_color library: http://chir.ag/projects/ntc.